fahdoo/sessions-client/requirements/instructions.md

 - Upload visuals, photos, or other media during and after recording.
 - AI-generated illustrations for key moments/themes.

-### D. Episode Management
+### D. Session Management
-- Browse, share, and manage episodes with privacy settings (public, private, shared).
+- Browse, share, and manage sessions with privacy settings (public, private, shared).
-- Version control for original and edited episodes.
+- Version control for original and edited sessions.

-### E. Public and Shared Episodes
+### E. Public and Shared Sessions
-- Explore public episodes and manage shared episodes with privacy controls.
+- Explore public sessions and manage shared sessions with privacy controls.

 Note: While initially focusing on web development, all features will be designed with future mobile compatibility in mind.